LEDs cut your costs of lighting electricity by 75% – 80%. Here’s a ‘how to’ guide to help you decide what to buy.

 Be aware of cheap, no-name bulbs or one-off brands.
 It is always best to stick with a reputable brand and a reputable distributor.
 Going with the cheapest bulb is not always good practice.
 Reputable brands go through ruthless quality control and have great warranties.
 Some cheap bulbs may fail early or cause problems in the future.

 5. Smart LED lighting

 Smart LED lighting comes in all functionalities and brands.
-Going into depth on the different brands is best saved for your own research.
-What we will say is make sure the system you choose is the system you have researched and will stick with.
-Most smart lighting is expandable as in you can start with one bulb or one room and increase to your whole home or office over time.
-The downside is that most brands are not compatible with each other.
+Going in depth on the different brands is best saved for your own research.
+What we will say is this: make sure the system you choose is the system you have researched and will stick with.
+Most smart lighting is expandable, as in you can start with one bulb, or one room, and increase to your whole home or office over time.
+The downside is that most brands are not compatible with one another.
 If you plan on going with a smart system, make sure you have done enough research to know that it is the right one for you and that you plan on using it for a long time.